EdenWise/hjcrc/HJCSIC.md

 Inclusion became more necessary as a means to survive.
 Numerous people became poor.
 The disadvantages accumulated and they struggled for their lives.
-The discrepancy built to one particular person becoming so disadvantaged a female was forced to react.
+Over an era, the discrepancy built to one poor person becoming so disadvantaged a female was forced to react.
 She was his mother.
 She had profited in the age.
 She had gotten some inclusion.